£11.99 – £14.99

 A DEADLY CRASH, A GOVERNMENT CONSPIRACY, A LONE PILOT WITH ONE CHANCE TO UNCOVER THE TRUTH.

-Theres just one problem.
+There’s just one problem.
 And veteran engineer Chris Milford has found it.
-A lethal flaw that means aircrew will pay a terrible price.

 Until the crash that changes everything.